-Borough of Poole was abolished in 2019 following the reorganisation of local government in Dorset, Poole retained its borough charter status through the establishment of a charter trustee in the Local Government (Structural Boundary Changes) (Supplementary Provision and Miscellaneous Amendments) Order 2019, which was laid before parliament on 16th January 2019 and subsequently made on 20 March 2019.
+The Borough of Poole was in existence from 1974 until its abolishment in 2019 following the reorganisation of local government in Dorset.

+Following this reorganisation, Poole retained its borough charter status through the establishment of a charter trustee in the Local Government (Structural Boundary Changes) (Supplementary Provision and Miscellaneous Amendments) Order 2019, which was laid before parliament on 16 January 2019 and subsequently made on 20 March 2019.